Idea for a minor improvement about threads/memory usage

 Hi there,

-I've been playing around with wimlib lately (on Windows 11 x64 if that matters), and depending on whatever else I have running in the background at the time, when using solid LZMS compression, my PC may not always have enough RAM available to use all the threads that the CPU could otherwise get to working on the task compression task.
+I've been playing around with wimlib lately (on Windows 11 x64 if that matters), and depending on whatever else I have running in the background at the time, when using solid LZMS compression, my PC may not always have enough RAM available to use all the threads that the CPU could otherwise get to working on the compression task.

 When that happens, wimlib outputs the following message:

-I've been playing around with wimlib lately (on Windows 11 x64 if that matters), and depending on whatever else I have running in the background at the time, when using solid LZMS compression, my PC may not always have enough RAM available to use all the threads that the CPU could otherwise get to working on the task compression task.
+I've been playing around with wimlib lately (on Windows 11 x64 if that matters), and depending on whatever else I have running in the background at the time, when using solid LZMS compression, my PC may not always have enough RAM available to use all the threads that the CPU could otherwise get to working on the compression task.

 When that happens, wimlib outputs the following message: